KansasCityWomeninTechnology/codingandcupcakes/README.md

 ## Overview

 To create a web site, we use a couple basic things - HTML, CSS, and JavaScript.
 We’ll use a special editor in the browser that will save our work so we can work on our projects from home, the library, or school!
+More about Cupcake: A cupcake is a small cake designed to serve one person, which may also be baked in a small thin paper or aluminum cup.
+As with larger cakes,other cake decorations such as fruit and candy and frosting  may be applied.

 ## Prep Work